juntao/arenztopia/content/news/Issue 28.md

 The phone manufacturer Ptcos says that it discovered yet another bug with its problem-riddled Ptcos 10.
 The bug causes the screen to permanently shut down when users try to take a photo while the phone is facing diagonally down and to the left.
 Ptcos says that this is likely an error with the motion and direction sensors; reports say that Ptcos is rushing to fix the problem.

 ## Poetry
-By Lorenzo Avila
+By Lorenzo Avila, edited by Tony Yuan

 Perseverance

 Journey finished, yet also just starting.
-Six months of hard work.
+Years of hard work
-finally it made it
+finally done
+yet years of hard work
+are just starting.

 ## Obituary
 By Owen Miyazoi